GeodataTools/geodata/docs/source/modeling/wind/interpolation.rst

 Step 3: Compute interpolation parameters
 --------------------------------------------
-The interpolation is separated into two steps to separate the computationally-intensive step (estimating interpolation parameters) from the computationally-easy step (interpolating at desired heights).
+The interpolation is separated into two steps: the computationally-intensive step (estimating interpolation parameters) and the computationally-easy step (interpolating at desired heights).
 First, we compute the interpolation parameters.

 .. code:: Python